The luxury Chinese consumer expects a fully integrated shopping experience. Photo: Luxury Conversation

-It’s true that Chinese travellers may be able to pay by credit card, but they want to pay by WeChat
+It’s true that Chinese travelers may be able to pay by credit card, but they want to pay by WeChat

-Working with the Scottish Whisky Experience, Ksher Wikaas has installed proprietary EDC (electronic data capture) devices, which provide an easy way for Chinese visitors to pay for their favourite whisky tipple.
+Working with the Scottish Whisky Experience, Ksher Wikaas has installed proprietary EDC (electronic data capture) devices, which provide an easy way for Chinese visitors to pay for their favorite whiskey tipple.
 Meanwhile, the prestigious Royal Edinburgh Military Tattoo has installed WeChat Pay options onto its website so that Chinese visitors can purchase tickets online using WeChat Pay.

 2. Mini-programmes: your ‘China website’

 E-commerce has become we-commerce.
 The preference for WeChat Pay merely scratches the surface of the amazing WeChat world.
 When a customer pays for something with WeChat, they are added to your database.
-This allows your company to offer them special promotions, loyalty programmes, and functionality such as store-finders.
-You can easily forward this information to your customers’ contacts or to their “Moments” feed, and they in turn can click through to your online store, and more.
+This allows your company to offer them special promotions, loyalty programs, and functionality such as store-finders.
+You can easily forward this information to your customers’ contacts or to their “Moments” feed, and they, in turn, can click through to your online store, and more.

 3. Customer relationship

 It’s not just the convenience of having WeChat Pay within your main social media and communication app, but also the ability to provide the luxury Chinese consumer with a fully integrated shopping experience.
-54 per cent of luxury Chinese shoppers say that an omni-channel shopping experience is “non-negotiable” (BCG Global Consumer Insight), which shows where the preference is heading, even on such a new tool.
+54 percent of luxury Chinese shoppers say that omni-channel shopping experience is “non-negotiable” (BCG Global Consumer Insight), which shows where the preference is heading, even on such a new tool.

 Via your WeChat account, you can let Chinese customers know where your stores are around the world and more – during Golden Week last year (China’s national holiday in October), Hugo Boss offered customers special deals at various stores outside China, based on the buzzwords “duty free”, and offered special deals when they arrived.